suma-iya/TicTacToe_iOSapp/README.md

-This photo shows a draw where no one get to win.
+This photo shows a draw where no one gets to win.
 <br>
 <img src="https://github.com/suma-iya/TicTacToe_iOSapp/blob/main/images/image4.png" width="50%" />